From Waste-to-Energy: How Kyoto City Manages Its Trash

 Figure 3.
 The officer from the Kyoto South Clean Center Plant No. 2 showing the illustration of the heat inside the furnace

-To control air pollution, the incineration facility is supported by several equipment, such as bag filters to remove fine dust and dioxins from the exhaust gas, activated carbon adsorption tower to adsorb and remove harmful substances, wet gas scrubber to remove the sulphur oxides, hydrogen chloride, and other substances, and denitration reaction tower to blow ammonia into the exhaust gas to decompose nitrogen oxides and nitrogen.
+To control air pollution, the incineration facility is supported by specialist equipment such as bag filters to remove fine dust and dioxins from the exhaust gas; an activated carbon adsorption tower to adsorb and remove harmful substances; a wet gas scrubber to remove the sulphur oxides, hydrogen chloride, and other substances; and a denitration reaction tower to blow ammonia into the exhaust gas to decompose nitrogen oxide and nitrogen.

-To manage ash, the incineration is equipped with dust treatment facility and ash crane.
-The dust generated during the waste to energy process is first collected by the bag filter in the dust treatment facility and stabilized with chemicals.
-After that, the collected dust will be loaded into ash trucks with the ash crane.
+The incinerator is equipped with a dust treatment facility and ash crane to manage the ash/dust.
+The dust generated during the waste to energy process is first collected by the bag filter in the dust treatment facility and stabilised with chemicals.
+The collected dust is then loaded into ash trucks by the ash crane.

-Similarly, biogasification also has its objective to turn waste into energy.
-However, what makes it different is that the facility uses organic materials, such as food waste to produce biogas that can generate electricity.
+Biogasification also turns waste into energy, but what makes it different is that the facility uses organic materials such as food waste to produce biogas to generate electricity.

-Firstly, the organic materials would be extracted from general waste using a pre-treatment equipment.
-This equipment consists of a shredder and a bag breaker to break down the waste into suitable size for fermentation, as well as sorting tools to remove the non-suitable waste.
-After that, the organic waste would be sent to the methane fermentation tank.
-At this stage, the microorganism introduced will decompose the waste into biogas, mainly methane.
-The generated methane will then be stored in the gas holder for temporary storage before being used to power the generator and produce electricity.
-Annually, the generator can produce up to 1.000 kW that can power 2.000 households.
+Firstly, the organic materials are extracted from general waste using pre-treatment equipment – a shredder and a bag breaker to break down the waste into suitable size for fermentation, as well as sorting tools to remove the non-suitable waste.
+The organic waste is then sent to the methane fermentation tank, where microorganisms decompose it into biogas, mainly methane.
+The methane is then temporarily stored in the gas holder before being used to power the generator and produce electricity.
+The generator can produce up to 1,000 kW annually, enough to power 2,000 households.

 Figure 4.
 The fermentation tank of biogasification facility.